When people ask us how I chose to move to Charlottesville, I quickly utter a list of about 20 reasons:

 - 4 gorgeous seasons

-See for yourself how much we love it here!
+See for yourself how much I love it here!

 Some Quick Recommendations